-From time to time the Directors may, without approval of the Shareholders, unless required by applicable regulatory authorities, amend any provision of the Employee Share Purchase Plan, provided that no amendment to the Employee Share Purchase Plan or any termination of the Employee Share Purchase Plan shall affect the entitlement of any participant to receive additional Shares, phantom dividends or phantom dividend Shares or have the effect of altering the terms of any outstanding right of a participant without the prior written consent of the participant and provided further that regulatory approval (including TSX approval) and, if required by such regulatory authorities, Shareholder approval, of the amended form of the Employee Share Purchase Plan is received prior to the issuance of any additional Shares, phantom dividends or phantom dividend Shares under the provisions of the amended form of the Employee Share Purchase Plan.
-The Directors may, without obtaining the approval of Shareholders, make changes: (a) to correct errors, immaterial inconsistencies or ambiguities in the Employee Share Purchase Plan text; or (b) necessary or desirable to comply with applicable laws or regulatory requirements, rules or policies (including stock exchange requirements and policies).
+From time to time the Directors may, without approval of the Shareholders, unless required by applicable regulatory authorities, amend any provision of the Employee Share Purchase Plan, provided that no amendment to the Employee Share Purchase Plan or any termination of the Employee Share Purchase Plan shall affect the entitlement of any participant to receive additional Shares, phantom dividends or phantom dividend Shares or have the effect of altering the terms of any outstanding right of a participant without the prior written consent of the participant and provided further that regulatory approval (including TSX approval) and, if required by such regulatory authorities, Shareholder approval, of the amended form of the Employee Share Purchase Plan is received prior to the issuance of any additional Shares, phantom dividends or phantom dividend Shares under the provisions of the amended form of the Employee Share Plan.
+The Directors may, without obtaining the approval of Shareholders, make changes: (a) to correct errors, immaterial inconsistencies or ambiguities in the Employee Share Plan text; or (b) necessary or desirable to comply with applicable laws or regulatory requirements, rules or policies (including stock exchange requirements and policies).

-In addition, any amendment to the Employee Share Purchase Plan that would: (a) result in any increase in the number of Shares issuable under the Employee Share Purchase Plan; (b) provide for any discount to the purchase price paid by participants for Shares under the Employee Share Purchase Plan; (c) increase the number of additional Shares issuable to participants under the Employee Share Purchase Plan; (d) result in any modification to the amendments section of the Employee Share Purchase Plan, shall require approval by a majority of the votes cast by Shareholders at a meeting of Shareholders called for that purpose; (e) permit Shares issued under the Employee Share Purchase Plan to be transferrable or assignable other than as set forth in the Employee Share Purchase Plan; or (f) change the persons who are not permitted to participate in the Employee Share Purchase Plan as set forth in the Employee Share Purchase Plan, shall require approval by a majority of the votes cast by Shareholders at a meeting called for that purpose.
+In addition, any amendment to the Employee Share Purchase Plan that would: (a) result in any increase in the number of Shares issuable under the Employee Share Purchase Plan; (b) provide for any discount to the purchase price paid by participants for Shares under the Employee Share Purchase Plan; (c) increase the number of additional Shares issuable to participants under the Employee Share Purchase Plan; (d) result in any modification to the amendments section of the Employee Share Purchase Plan, shall require approval by a majority of the votes cast by Shareholders at a meeting of Shareholders called for that purpose; (e) permit Shares issued under the Employee Share Purchase Plan; or (f) change the persons who are not permitted to participate in the Employee Share Purchase Plan as set forth in the Employee S